grafana/loki/docs/getting-started/troubleshooting.md

 The targets page (`/targets`) displays only targets that are being actively scraped and their respective labels, files, and positions.

-On Kubernetes, you can access those two pages by port-forwarding the promtail port (`9080` or `3101` if using Helm) locally:
+On Kubernetes, you can access those two pages by port-forwarding the Promtail port (`9080` or `3101` if using Helm) locally:

 ```bash